satish860/TeslaClone/README.md

 There are a couple of challenges

-1. Content is centred.
-Ideally, it should be at the Top but it's centred.
+1. Content is centered.
+Ideally, it should be at the Top but it's centered.

 2. The text component is not looking like the mockup.